AuxXxilium/arc/README.md

 I developed a simple patch to no longer display the DUMMY port error on models without device-tree, the user will be able to install without having to worry about it.

+# Choose a Model

+- DS3622xs+ / RS4021xs+
+  - For best Hardwaresupport you should use one of them.
+  - Support for RAID/SCSI/HBA Controllers

+- DS920+ / DS1621+ / DVA3219 / DVA3221
+  - Possible to get i915 (Intel Graphics) working
+  - No Support for RAID/SCSI/HBA Controllers

-# All in One Loader - Confirmed working
+# ARC Loader - Confirmed working

 - CPU:
   - Intel (looks like all)